Do you want to add CSS animations in WordPress?

 You can even animate entire sections and columns with just a few clicks.
 In this way, you can create engaging animated pages within minutes.

-If you’re using animations to get more conversions and sales, then SeedProd integrates with WooCommerce and supports many of the top email marketing services you may already be using to promote your website.
+If you’re using animations to get more conversions and sales, then SeedProd integrates with WooCommerce.
+It also supports many of the top email marketing services you may already be using to promote your website.

 How to Setup the SeedProd Page Builder